 There is strong evidence that performance is improved when leaders of organisations address work health, safety and wellbeing risks along with other important business tasks.
-Leaders set the example by showing their commitment to work health and safety, being actively involved in their business and encouraging and valuing workers’ participation.
+Leaders set an example by showing their commitment to work health and safety, being actively involved in their business and encouraging and valuing workers’ participation.

 Importance of supply chains and networks

 Supply chains and networks are the web of relationships that link the exchange of goods or services between businesses.
 A good example of this is moving agricultural produce from the farm to the supermarket.
 Supply chains are usually established through formal or informal contractual arrangements.
-When people within a supply chain act cooperatively they can have more influence on health and safety than when they act alone.
+When people within a supply chain act cooperatively, they can have more influence on health and safety than when they act alone.

 Leaders in supply chains and networks need to be champions of work health, wellbeing and safety.
 Safety often improves when one respected member of a supply chain adopts new practices which then influence other supply chain members’ perceptions, expectations and actions.

 Role of peak industry bodies and member organisations in supporting work health

 Peak industry bodies (PIBs) and member organisations are terms for an advocacy group, an association of industries or groups with allied interests.
 They are generally established for purposes of developing standards and processes, or to act on behalf of all members when lobbying government or promoting the interests of the members.
 This can include influencing and shaping the business and regulatory framework.